Helsinki commuter rail: Rolling stock

 Since 2017, all services within the HSL region have been operated with a fleet of 81 Stadler FLIRT trainsets manufactured between 2008 and 2017, designated as Class Sm5.
 The previously used Class Sm2 and Class Sm4 trainsets have since served on VR-operated longer-distance commuter routes.
-VR is looking to sell the remaining Class Sm2 sets and replace them with a brand new class, tentatively called Class Sm7.

 In a unique structure of ownership and management, the Class Sm5 trains are owned by neither HSL as the authority or VR as the operator.
 Instead, to make the purchase of new modern trainsets possible, a holding company called Pääkaupunkiseudun junakalusto was established by the four cities forming the Helsinki capital region.
 Under direct ownership of said cities, JKOY is a fully independent rolling stock corporation capable of leasing trainsets to any train operator when necessary.

 Formerly, commuter rail has been operated with locomotive-hauled wooden-bodied cars as their last commercial use before being retired in the late 1980s.
 After that, Class Eil cars replaced them, remaining in use themselves until the late 2010s.